znes/FlEnS/open_eGo/SQ/README.rst

 =======

 As mentioned above, there are currently some licensing issues due to the ENTSO-E data.
 The data will be published under a suitable license if these are cleared.

+There are `licensing issues <http://open-power-system-data.org/legal>`_ due to the ENTSO-E data.
+The data will be published if these are cleared.